dell/terraform-provider-powerflex/docs/resources/storage_pool.md

 ### Optional

 - `protection_domain_id` (String) ID of the Protection Domain under which the storage pool will be created.
-Must be provided if and only if `protection_domain_name` is not provided.
+Conflicts with `protection_domain_name`.
 Cannot be updated.
 - `protection_domain_name` (String) Name of the Protection Domain under which the storage pool will be created.
-Must be provided if and only if `protection_domain_id` is not provided.
+Conflicts with `protection_domain_id`.
 Cannot be updated.
 - `use_rfcache` (Boolean) Enable/Disable RFcache on a specific storage pool
 - `use_rmcache` (Boolean) Enable/Disable RMcache on a specific storage pool